Sadiq-Muhammad/Student-Attendance/README.md

 ## Overview

-The **Student Attendance System** is a Python-based application that tracks student attendance using barcode scanning.
+The **Student Attendance System** is a Python-based application that tracks student attendance using QRcode scanning.
 It provides a graphical user interface (GUI) built with `customtkinter`, allowing users to view attendance records, mark attendance, and manage student data efficiently.

 ## Features